dmak/jaxb-xew-plugin/README.md

 ### v1.1

-* Bugs fixed (issue #1, #6, #7).
+* Plugin is re-worked.
+Bugs fixed (issue #1, #3, #6, #7).
 Some functionality is possible only by accessing private fields, so Xew plugin may not work in security-managed environment.
 * Testing framework introduced.
 XSD in [`com/sun/tools/xjc/addon/xew/`](src/test/resources/com/sun/tools/xjc/addon/xew/) directory can be used as reference.
 * Logging is done via `commons-logging`.
-Log level is configurable like this `-D org.apache.commons.logging.simplelog.defaultlog=DEBUG`.
+Log level is configurable like this `mvn -Dorg.apache.commons.logging.simplelog.defaultlog=DEBUG`.

 ### v1.0